1.1 Meet with owner to fully understand the basic needs for the site.

 - Design of geogrid layout for taller walls requiring soil reinforcement.

-- Determination of minimum embedment of wall (except in the case of scour depth or erosion control issues, which should be determined by site civil engineer).
+- Determination of minimum embedment of the wall (except in the case of scour depth or erosion control issues, which should be determined by site civil engineer).

 - Specification and/or approval of wall unit, geogrid reinforcement, drainage material within wall structure, and reinforced soil properties.